micahblu/rsvp-me/readme.txt

 == Description ==

-RSVP ME  is a simple and easy to use Wordpress plugin that allows you to create events that your site visitors can RSVP to via a calendar widget.
+RSVP ME Pro is a simple and powerful Wordpress plugin that allows you to create events that your site visitors can RSVP to via a calendar widget.
-The current release is the initial one and will be improved upon in future versions.

 == Installation ==